lukehanson2429/southeast-feasts/README.md

             recipes = list(mongo.db.recipes.find())
 ```

+### Bugs

+* Carousel between footer & Carousel white space occasionally appears.
+However this a rare occurance.

 ## Deployment

 - ### Working with the local copy
   1. Install all the requirements: Go to the workspace of your local copy.
 In the terminal window of your IDE type: pip3 install -r requirements.txt.
-  2. Create a database in MongoDB
+  2. Create a database in MongoDB:
-     - Signup or login to your MongoDB account.
+     - Signup or login to your MongoDB.
      - Create a cluster and a database.
      - Create collections for your application - users & recipes.
-  3. Create the environment variables
+  3. Create the environment variables:
      - Create a .gitignore file in the root directory of the project.
      - Add the env.py file in the .gitignore.
      - Create the file env.py.
-This will contain all the envornment variables.
+This will contain all the environment variables.
         - Import os
         - os.environ.setdefault("IP", "Added by developer")
         - os.environ.setdefault("PORT", "Added by developer")